Strongman1380/www.aspireimpactnetwork.com/Local Repositories/FosterLinks/README.md

 FosterLinks is a secure foster care management system designed for agencies, social workers, and foster parents.
 The application provides tools for managing youth profiles, medication logs, reports, and more.

+> **Security Note**: For proper security, this application requires user documents to be created in Firestore with appropriate roles assigned.
+The current implementation temporarily defaults users to the admin role if their document is not found, but this is for testing purposes only and should be replaced with proper user provisioning in production.

 ## Features

 - **User Role-Based Access**: Different interfaces and permissions for administrators, social workers, and foster parents